666Stepan66612/Messager/README.md

-This is just the beginning of creating a secure messenger.
+1.This is just the beginning of creating a secure messenger.
 The first tests of technologies such as RSA and AES256 are underway.
 There are plans to use gRPC.
+2.Now I'm thinking about ECC (Elliptic Curve Cryptography).
+ECC VS RSA